featurevisor/featurevisor/docs/integrations/cloudflare-pages.md

 $ npx @featurevisor/cli init
 ```

-The initialized project will already contain the npm scripts for linting, building, and testing your project:

-- `lint`: `featurevisor lint`
-- `build`: `featurevisor build`
-- `test`: `featurevisor test`

 ## Cloudflare Pages

 We are going to be uploading to and serving our datafiles from [Cloudflare Pages](https://pages.cloudflare.com/).